With support from the U.S. Embassy in Lebanon

 Complexities in Obtaining Rulings

-In Lebanon, a religious court may deny a mother custody based on religious grounds, while civil laws may grant her that right.
+In Lebanon, Religious Courts may deny a parent custody based on religious grounds, while Civil laws grant them that right.

-This leads to situations where different legal systems issue conflicting rulings on the same case, resulting in confusion and making enforcement difficult.
+This leads to situations where different legal systems issue contradicting orders regarding the same topic.

 Enforcement of Foreign Judgments